aimat-lab/gcnn_keras/README.md

 ```

 In [data.datasets](kgcnn/data/datasets) there are graph learning datasets as subclasses which are being downloaded from e.g.
 TUDatasets or MoleculeNet and directly processed and loaded.
-They are stored at `~/.kgcnn/datasets`.
+They are downloaded and stored at `~/.kgcnn/datasets` on your computer.

 ```python
 from kgcnn.data.datasets.MUTAGDataset import MUTAGDataset